numba/numba/docs/source/reference/deprecation.rst

 ----------------------
 First recall that for Numba to be able to compile a function in ``nopython`` mode all the variables must have a concrete type ascertained through type inference.
-For functions which have mutable Python containers as arguments the type of these arguments is the container type, but the container type must also have a type, and then if the container type is also a container type it must also have a type and so on.
-Essentially it is relatively easy to build up containers with a high level of type complexity, and because the containers are arguments any updates made to them must be ``reflected`` back into the interpreter.
+In simple cases, it is clear how to reflect changes to containers inside ``nopython`` mode back to the original Python containers.
+However, reflecting changes to complex data structures with nested container types (for example, lists of lists of integers) quickly becomes impossible to do efficiently and consistently.
 After a number of years of experience with this problem, it is clear that providing this behaviour is both fraught with difficulty and often leads to code which does not have good performance (all reflected data has to go through special APIs to convert the data to native formats at call time and and then back to CPython formats at return time).
 As a result of this, the sheer number of reported problems in the issue tracker, and how well a new approach that was taken with ``typed.Dict`` (typed dictionaries) has gone, the core developers have decided to deprecate the noted ``reflection`` behaviour.

 Example(s) of the impact